|

 )

-- Internet Service Provider (Paid Account) - The Internet
+- Internet Service Provider - The Internet

 user has purchased Internet access from an Internet service provider.